Unboxed-Software/solana-course/content/solana-nft.md

     }
     ```

-- `whitelistMintSettings` allows you to configure whitelist settings.
-Specify the following properites to enable whitelist settings:
+- `whitelistMintSettings` - allows you to configure whitelist settings.
+Specify the following properties to enable whitelist settings:
-    - `mode` is where you specify whether the whitelist token is burned upon minting.
+    - `mode` - where you specify whether the whitelist token is burned upon minting.
         - The `burnEveryTime: true` setting will burn the whitelist token upon mint.
 Note that the whitelist token must have 0 decimals, otherwise only a partial token will be burned upon minting.
         - The `neverBurn: true` setting allows whitelist token holders to mint as many times as they wish.
-    - `mint` is the whitelist token mint address
+    - `mint` - the whitelist token mint address
-    - `presale` settings determine if whitelist token holders can mint before the `goLiveDate`
+    - `presale` - determines if whitelist token holders can mint before the `goLiveDate`
-    - `discountPrice` is an optional discounted price offered to whitelist token holders
+    - `discountPrice` - an optional discounted price offered to whitelist token holders

     ```json
     "whitelistMintSettings": {